BrandenSoropia/comic-tracker/README.md

 3. Install dependencies by `pip install -r requirements.txt`

 **Running Server**
-1. Source dev env variables by running `source .dev.env`
+1. Source dev env variables by running `source .env`
 1. Run `flask init-db` to clear and setup tables.
 1. Run `flask run` to start your server on `http://127.0.0.1:5000/`